Best Amazon Prime Day AirPod Deals in July 2019

-The AirPods are one of the hottest selling products in years, and you don't have to pay full price now that early Cyber Monday deals are starting to pop up.
-Amazon, Best Buy and Walmart are all offering AirPods sales at different times, which can make it difficult to shop.
+Apple's AirPods are one of the hottest selling products in years, and they almost never go on sale.
+Thankfully, you don't have to pay full price now that Cyber Monday deals are here.

-That's where we come in.
-We're tracking Cyber Monday AirPods deals from all the major retailers and will be updating this guide frequently to help you get the best price on Apple's wireless earbuds.

 Here's a quick breakdown of the three different AirPods models.
-There's the second-generation AirPods with charging case ($159 retail price), which is the entry-level model.
-The step up is the AirPods with wireless charging case (normally $199), which lets you charge the case and AirPods using a wireless charging pad.
-And then there's the new AirPods Pro ($249), which offer active noise cancelling and sweat-resistance.
+There's the second-gen AirPods with charging case ($159 retail price), which is the entry-level model.
+The next tier is the AirPods with wireless charging case (normally $199), which lets you charge the case and AirPods using a wireless charging pad.
+And then there's the new AirPods Pro ($249), which offer active noise cancelling and sweat resistance.

-The lowest price we've seen so far for the AirPods is $129, while $154 is the lowest price yet for the AirPods with wireless charging case.
-The AirPods Pro have not had a huge sale yet, but they've been as low as $234.
+The lowest price we've seen so far for the base-model AirPods is $129, and $154 is the lowest price yet for the AirPods with wireless charging case.
+The AirPods Pro haven't had a big sale yet, but we've seen them for as low as $234.

-All of these AirPods are super-simple to pair with the iPhone and offer strong audio quality.
-And all of them offer a solid 5 hours of battery life and up to 24 hours of extra juice with their charging cases.
-(With active noise cancelling on, the AirPods Pro go for 4.5 hours.)
-It really comes down to the extra features you want.
+We're monitoring Cyber Monday AirPods deals from all major retailers in order to help you get the best price on Apple's wireless earbuds.
+This guide is going to be updated constantly today with the latest and greatest in Cyber Monday savings opportunities, so check back frequently.
+If you're looking to grab AirPods this holiday season, don't pay full price.

 Top AirPods Cyber Monday deals right now